 The provisions of the risk of injury statute with the broadest reach are those concerning the health and morals of the child.
 Essentially, this subsection of the statute prohibits any act that is “likely” to injure the health or morals a child under the age of 16.
 A violation of this section is a Class C felony.

 This standard is highly subjective, and reasonable people may disagree about what constitutes a danger to a child’s moral development.
-A Wilton risk of injury to minors lawyer could argue that the conduct at issue serves a valid purpose that outweighs any potential danger to moral or physical health.
+A Wilton lawyer could argue that the conduct at issue serves a valid purpose that outweighs any potential danger to moral or physical health to the minor.

 What are the Penalties for Risk of Injury?

 The penalties for a Class C felony include fines as high as $10,000 and a prison sentence of up to ten years.
 When risk of injury to minors is treated as a Class B felony, the maximum sentence doubles to 20 years, and the maximum fine is set at $15,000.
 Both charges could also result in a period of probation.